 Taking care and maintaining your beard only takes a few minutes a day.
 Determine your skin type and prepare a beard care schedule.
 Regardless of your skin type, you must clean your skin every day and moisten your beard and face.
 If possible, take a facial treatment once a month to keep your skin hydrated and exfoliating and prevent hair ingrown; the typical problem of African American facial hair, usually curls.
 Also make sure your diet is healthy, rich in protein, B vitamins, and other nutrients needed for healthy hair.
 Also, ensure adequate sleep and follow a training program to overcome stress.

 If you cut it irregularly, you may have a split end, making your beard less soft and harder to manage.
-If you know you can’t go to the hairdresser every week, buy a nice beard trimmer.
+If you know you can’t go to the hairdresser every week, buy the best electric shaver for black men.
 Do not use poor quality scissors, only the ends of the opening will deteriorate.
 Note: if you use a beard all over again, do not cut yourself in the first 4 weeks.
 It takes time to grow!

 Don’t neglect the skin underneath your beard